-This is really simple and works hot, warm or at room temperature, whichever you fancy.
-I like to eat this with grilled, poached or baked fish.
-I invented this a few years ago and but forgot about it until this summer’s heatwave.
+This is really simple and works hot, warm, or at room temperature, whichever you fancy.
+I like to eat this with grilled, poached, or baked fish.
+I invented this a few years ago but forgot about it until this summer’s heatwave.
 Good quality unrefined (i.e. cold-pressed) nut oil makes this super-delicious but if you can’t get it, extra virgin olive oil is fine – it just won’t have that nutty flavour.

 For 2, as an accompaniment

 2 tbsp cold-pressed walnut or hazelnut oil (or extra virgin olive oil if you cant get nut oil)

 2 tbs sherry vinegar (or red wine vinegar)

 A pinch of Himalayan or Atlantic Sea Salt

 1. Cut the leeks in half at the point where the white meets the green part.
 Clean the green parts by separating the layers from each other and running under the tap to remove any grit.
 Wash the white parts too.
 Now cut everything into disks somewhere between half and three-quarters cm thick, just so long as they’re all approximately the same.